 - What about the emotional aspect of working with children in foster care?

 We understand child abuse and neglect are certainly difficult subjects, however, you will not be alone in you volunteer work.
 The CASA programs provides advocates with the tools, training, and support needed to advocate for a foster child in need.

 - How will I be supported as a volunteer?

 CASA maintains an open-door policy; advocates may contact their supervisor during normal business hours and may contact the Executive Director after hours in the event of an emergency.
 The Advocate Supervisor and/or Executive Director attend all court hearings with advocates, and the organization also provides continuing education opportunities such as live classes and peer sessions, as well as maintaining a substantial resource page, and sending monthly email updates regarding upcoming meetings, gatherings, and community events.

 - What do advocates and their CASA child do together?

 A number of things!
-Often, advocates for younger children will take them to visit a park or the library library.
+Often, advocates for younger children will take them to visit a park or the library.
 Advocates for teens or older youth may visit a local coffee shop or play a game of catch; activities depends on your shared interests.
-Additionally, we have an Advocate Resources page where advocates can view continuing education opportunities, free and low-cost activities in our area, and other community resources.
+Additionally, we have an Advocate Resources page where advocates can view continuing education opportunities, free and low-cost activities in our area, and additional community resources.